 What are panic attacks?

-At Priory Wellbeing Centre Dubai we recognise that panic attacks can be very distressing and can result in individuals becoming socially withdrawn.
-However, with psychiatric treatment, panic attacks can be treated and prevented, allowing you to regain control and resume the healthy and fulfilling life that you deserve.
+With expert psychiatric support, panic attacks can be treated and prevented, helping you regain control and take steps towards the happy, healthy and fulfilling life you deserve.

-Our specialist psychiatrists and psychologists at Priory Wellbeing Centre Dubai possess a wealth of experience in delivering tried and tested treatment for panic attacks.
-We understand that each individual experiences panic attacks differently which is why we are committed to developing truly bespoke treatment plans as a means of tackling the underlying causes and triggers of your unique condition, engendering the best possible outcomes for you as an individual.
+Our specialist psychiatrists and psychologists at our Priory Wellbeing Centres in Dubai and Abu Dhabi have a wealth of experience in treating panic attacks.
+We know that everyone experiences panic attacks differently, which is why we’re committed to providing bespoke treatment to each person we support.
+This means you’ll receive personalised treatment, helping you achieve the best possible outcomes.

-- Cognitive behavioural therapy (CBT) - CBT aims to address and challenge the unhealthy thought patterns that are contributing to your panic attacks, before teaching to you process these thoughts in new and healthier ways
+- Cognitive behavioural therapy (CBT) – CBT helps you to address and challenge the unhealthy thought patterns that are contributing to your panic attacks, before teaching you to process these thoughts in new and healthier ways

-- Medication – some medications can be used to complement the CBT to act as an additional buffer against panic attacks
+- Medication – some medications can be used as well as CBT to act as a further barrier against panic attacks

 What are the signs and symptoms of panic attacks?

-Panic attacks are associated with a range of physical and emotional symptoms.
+Panic attacks can cause a whole range of physical, psychological and behavioural symptoms.

 Physical symptoms of panic attacks: